cs50/ide-archived/README.md

 <tt>ide50-offline</tt> image on top.
 There are some `make` commands to
 simplify this process.

+# Making changes to offline:

+The primary way to make changes to the offline workspace is to add things (required packages, scripting various installation steps, etc) to the [ide50 Debian package](https://github.com/cs50/ide50) which is also used for the online version of the IDE.
+The build process below builds an offline IDE based on the publicly-accessible IDE50 package on mirror.cs50.net.

+# Testing offline changes:

+First build an offline workspace from scratch using the "To build all from scratch" steps below.

+Next, make changes to the [ide50 Debian package](https://github.com/cs50/ide50), build it, and follow the directions on that repo to locally install the deb on the offline workspace (also be sure to test it on an online workspace!) you generated above.

+If all goes well, publish the deb to the mirror and build the offline workspace from scratch, once there has been sufficient time for all mirrors to receive the new deb.

 # To build all from scratch:

 1. Install [boot2docker](http://boot2docker.io).